 - The Bible uses the Greek word daimonon to describe idols.
 Examples are:- Matt.
 12:24 “Beelzebub (Philistine god of Ekron) Prince of the Demons” … 1 Cor.
 10:20 “they sacrificed to demons and not to God” – referring to those frequenting the temple of the Aphrodite and quoting from Deut.
 32:17 where the context is clearly a reference to the idols of Canaan.
 The Apocalypse itself uses the expression this way in 9:20 “that they should worship demons and idols of gold and silver and brass and stone and of wood, which neither can see nor hear nor walk” (taken from Psa.
 115:4-7 a reference to idols).

 From the above then, we can see that the Biblical use of “daimonon” is related to false religious or philosophical notions (idolatry) which “possess” the people, usually as a result of oppression following conquest.
-It certainly is a far cry from the enlightenment that comes from liberty and free expression of conscience – the legacy of the French Revolution.
+Observers revere the messages which come from the possessed, as if the policies and statements were from heaven itself.

 What then is the Scripture trying to convey to us when it speaks of “three unclean spirits, like to frogs, coming out of the mouth of the Dragon, and out of the mouth of the Beast, and out of the mouth of the False Prophet”?
-Our conclusion is that it predicts a desire to re-establish by false religious and/or philosophical means – i.e. a collective mindset orchestrated by the mass promotion of popular ideologies, a Russo-European alliance, following the “drying up” of the Ottoman Empire (symbolized by the river Euphrates) which paved the way for the revival of the nation of Israel.
+Our conclusion is that it predicts the establishment of a collective political mindset orchestrated by the mass promotion of a popular ideology, a Russo-European alliance, following the “drying up” of the Ottoman Empire (symbolized by the river Euphrates) which historically, paved the way for the revival of the nation of Israel – and that this common agreement would turn the hearts of the nations against Israel and lead them on to war.

 The inspiration behind this seems to come from the French nation.
 To this point, at least as far as Europe is concerned, we have seen exactly that.
 We have also seen the “false prophet” crying out to Europeans “with a heart full of love, discover your roots”.
 The inspiration for a Unified European superstate has its roots in the Holy Roman Empire of the past, which although Germanic, really began with the Franks (French).

-The three unclean spirits like frogs then, is a French inspired movement in Europe that will ultimately result in a unifying influence, a common spirit, first possessing and then preached as official foreign policy from three “mouths” – Europe, the Papacy and ultimately Russia.
+The three unclean spirits like frogs then, is a French inspired movement in Europe that will ultimately result in a unifying influence, a common spirit, first possessing and then preached as official foreign policy from three “mouths” – Europe, the Papacy and ultimately (probably more for reasons of expedience than conscience) Russia.
 The object is political unity so that Europe will never go to war with itself again.
-The influence behind it is religious reconciliation and a form of religious unity for the sake of financial prosperity.
+The influence behind it includes religious reconciliation and a form of unity for the sake of financial prosperity.
 The generator that keeps it moving, is France.

 Once this has been achieved, the “kings of the earth and the whole habitable” will be like the ancients of old.
 They will revere and fear the irrational ravings of statesmen, politicians and religious leaders as if they were “messages from the gods”.
 Putting it another way, they will be sucked in by the politically correct propaganda put forth by their leaders via the media to such an extent, that even though their policies are in defiance of all that the God of the Bible stands for, most will follow them as if these values came from heaven itself!